AviAgarwal27/election-blog/content/post/2024-10-07-post-5-state-level-predictions/index.md

 # State Level Predictions

 I would like to begin by discussing the states I will be covering in my predictions.
 As we discovered in week 1, there are only seven states that could realistically be won by either party in this election based on historical trends.
-This is further supported by the fact that these seven states are currently listed as toss-ups by both the Cook Political Report and Sabato’s Crystal Ball.
+This is further supported by the fact that these seven states are the only ones currently listed as toss-ups by both the Cook Political Report and Sabato’s Crystal Ball.
 As a result, it is impractical to predict the outcome in any other state, where the winner is almost certain.
 This means we are starting with Harris holding 226 electoral votes and Trump with 219 votes.
 The remaining 95 electoral votes are in play across Arizona, Georgia, Nevada, Pennsylvania, Wisconsin, and Michigan.

 To predict the outcomes in these swing states, I built a linear regression model using polling averages, Q2 RDPI growth, the incumbent party, and state-level differentiation.
-The decision to focus on polling averages from weeks 8 to 5 in the national model comes from the fact that this was the smallest, most recent time frame in which every state had available polls for all elections measured from 1968 to 2016.
+The decision to focus on polling averages from 8 weeks left till the election to 5 weeks left in the national model comes from the fact that this was the smallest, most recent time frame in which every state had available polls for all elections measured from 1968 to 2016.
 Another choice I made was to use national RDPI growth instead of state-level data.
 While state-specific economic indicators could offer additional granularity, many voters tend to view the economy in national terms.
 Even if their state is doing well, hearing about broader economic struggles in the media may influence their perception of the national economy negatively.
 For this reason, I decided to stick with national Q2 RDPI growth in the model.

 <table style="border-collapse:collapse; border:none;">